-When you add colors to your app's UI, make sure that all of your text is accessible to merchants and customers who are colorblind or have other visual impairments.
-These merchants and customers rely on adequate color contrast to visually differentiate one thing from another.
+When you add colors to your app's UI, make sure that all of your text is accessible to app users and customers who are colorblind or have other visual impairments.
+These app users and customers rely on adequate color contrast to visually differentiate one thing from another.

 You can use an online contrast ratio tool to check the contrast of the different parts of your app.